This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 neuron-monitor-wc4f5 1/1 Running 0 17m

-• Verify the prometheus endpoint is available
+Verify that the Prometheus metrics endpoint is available:

-kubectl exec neuron-monitor-wc4f5 -- wget -q --output-document - http://127.0.0.1:8000
+kubectl exec neuron-monitor-wc4f5 --namespace neuron-monitor -- wget -q --output-document - http://127.0.0.1:8000

 # HELP python_gc_objects_collected_total Objects collected during gc